stennety/mywebsite/_posts/2017-07-03-how-to-install-xdebug-with-php-5-6-on-macos-10-12.md

 published: true
 title: How to install XDebug with PHP 5.6 on MacOS 10.12
 ---
-Mostly writing this up for my own reference (because I'll undoubtedly have to do this again at some point), but hope it might be helpful to others out there.

 First, install HomeBrew:
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"